open-constructs/cdk-serverless/src/constructs/README.md

 By default the construct inspects your `openapi.yaml` file and generates Lambda functions for all operations using best practice settings and permissions.
 You can access all generated functions by their operation ID and modify all settings.

+The API definition in `openapi.yaml` can be defined in OpenAPI version 3.0 or higher.
+The content type for request- and response-body is currently limited to `application/json`.

 On synth all the missing handler files will be scaffolded using the Lambda toolbox wrappers.

 This construct also supports creating a single table design DynamoDB table, a Cognito user pool and an S3 backed asset CDN.